ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/README.md

 Execute Will Rayner’s bash script output: \
 `bash Run-plink.sh`

-Add missing sex like in the following R script but adapt it to your inputs: \
+Add missing sex like in the following R script, but adapt it to your inputs: \
 [add-sex.R](https://github.com/ariadnacilleros/Cis-eQTL-mapping-protocol-for-methylome/blob/main/add-sex.R)

 Merge sexual chromosomes: \